joajfreitas/fcp-core/plugins/fcp_dbc/README.md

     sensor_id @2: u8,
 }

-can SensorInformation extends SensorInformation {
+impl can for SensorInformation {
     id: 100,
     device: "ecu1",